MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-selinux-troubleshooting.md

 :::image type="content" source="./media/linux-selinux-troubleshooting/selinux-misconfiguration-02.png" alt-text="screenshot of /etc/selinux/config with a wrong value of disabled for the SELINUX key":::

-Notice that the last line, `SELINUXTYPE=disabled`, should have one of the three values detailed in the lines above (targeted, minimum or mls), rather than disabled.
-This is the corrected version of the same configuration:
+Notice that the last line, `SELINUXTYPE=disabled`, should have one of the three values detailed in the lines above (`targeted`, `minimum` or `mls`), rather than disabled.
+The following is the corrected version of the same configuration:

 :::image type="content" source="./media/linux-selinux-troubleshooting/selinux-misconfiguration-03.png" alt-text="screenshot the default configuration of /etc/selinux/config":::